tutors-sdk/tutors-reference-manual/unit-1/panelnote-1-reference/note.md

 #### Auto Numbering

 You may prefer all steps in all your labs to be autonumbered.
-This will preppend a number, starting at 01, to all steps
+This will prepend a number, starting at 01, to all steps

 ~~~
 labStepsAutoNumber: true